WernerVdM97/KLORista/README.md

 Featuring encoders, OLED displays.
 Optionally, haptic feedback and sound.

-Deviations from the original design (including an improved key switchplate) is included in this repo.
+Software deviations from the original design (and a key switchplate with larger tolerance) are made in this repo.

 ## Multi Layer Keymap

-QWERTY base with navigation-, number-, math-, and symbol layers.\
+QWERTY base with navigation-, number-, and symbol layers.\
 ft.
 League of Legends layer (*left-only).

 ![Layer-0](/docs/images/layout.png)